 The researchers with the Johns Hopkins study attempted to account for this oversight by digging into hospital admission rates.
 This information was used to help calculate a more accurate number of deaths connected to medical issues.

 Why is it important to have accurate statistics?
 A publication by Johns Hopkins University discussing the research explains the importance of accurate statistics.
 Statistics like these are used to determine how research funds are distributed.
-Researchers hope that with more accurate data about medical errors more research can be conducted to help reduce the number of patients who suffer from harm do to poor medical treatment.
+Researchers hope that with more accurate data about medical errors, more research can be conducted to help reduce the number of patients who suffer from harm due to poor medical treatment.